MPH Apply Now

 Fostering Constructive Community Members

 Learning experiences within MPH’s advanced curriculum are relevant to students and facilitate their development as responsible citizens and engaged, constructive community members.
-AP courses are driven by their subject areas’ demands, often leaving students to wonder how to apply what they have learned to the world around them.

 Student-Centered Learning